Connor (Assassin's Creed): Assassin's Creed III

 Connor is an ancestor (on the paternal side) of Desmond Miles, the protagonist of most of the early series' modern-day sequences, who experiences Connor's life through the Animus, a device unlocking hidden memories inside his DNA.
 As shown in Assassin's Creed III, Connor was born as Ratonhnhaké:ton in 1756 to Kaniehtí:io, a Kanien’kehá:ka woman from the village of Kanatahséton, following her brief relationship with Haytham Kenway, the Grand Master of the Colonial Rite of the Templar Order.
 In 1760, Ratonhnhaké:ton witnesses his mother die in an attack on their village, which he assumes was perpetrated by the Templar Charles Lee, whom he encountered shortly before.
 Years later, a teenage Ratonhnhaké:ton is given a Crystal Ball by the village elder, which allows Juno, a member of the First Civilization, to communicate with him.
 Juno claims that Ratonhnhaké:ton must join the Assassins to save his village from destruction, and directs him to the homestead of Achilles Davenport, the retired Mentor of the Colonial Brotherhood.
-Achilles, disillusioned with the Assassin cause following his Brotherhood's collapse, reluctantly trains Ratonhnhaké:ton and gives him the name Connor (after his late son, Connor Davenport) to help him blend in with colonial society.
+Achilles, disillusioned with the Assassin cause following his Brotherhood's collapse, reluctantly trains Ratonhnhaké:ton and renames him Connor (after his late son, Connor Davenport) to help him blend in with colonial society.

-Learning that the Templars are trying to influence the American Revolution to further their own goals, Connor embarks on a mission to eliminate them.
-In the process, he becomes heavily involved in the American Revolutionary War, aiding the Patriots in the hopes that they will in turn protect his people's lands.
-During this time, he also slowly rebuilds the Colonial Brotherhood by recruiting several new Assassin initiates; turns Achilles' homestead into a small community by persuading a number of settlers affected by the war to move there; and renovates a decommissioned Assassin brig, the Aquila, becoming its captain.
+Learning the Templars are trying to influence the American Revolution's outcome, Connor sets out to stop them.
+In the process, he becomes involved in the American Revolutionary War, aiding the Patriots in the hopes that they will in turn protect his people's lands.
+During this time, he also slowly rebuilds the Colonial Brotherhood by recruiting new Assassin initiates; turns Achilles' homestead into a small community by persuading a number of settlers affected by the war to move there; and renovates a decommissioned Assassin brig, the Aquila, becoming its captain.